OpenLineage/OpenLineage/website/docs/guides/airflow-quickstart.md

 ## Configure Airflow to send OpenLineage events to Marquez {#configure-airflow}

-1. To configure Airflow to emit OpenLineage events to Marquez, you need to define an OpenLineage transport.
+1. To configure Airflow to emit OpenLineage events to Marquez, you need to modify your local Airflow environment and add a dependency.
+First, define an OpenLineage transport.
 One way you can do this is by using an environment variable.
 To use `http` and send events to the Marquez API running locally on port `5000`, run:

     <Tabs groupId="os">
     <TabItem value="macos" label="MacOS/Linux">